Air Travel Tips for families traveling with the diabetes dragon

 We are aware, however, that this can be a sticky situation, especially if you are travelling outside of Canada where your rights may differ.
 We recognize that faced with a decision to disconnect or be refused boarding for your flight, many of us may feel pressured to disconnect.
 If you encounter difficulties, asking to speak to a transportation security supervisor may help.
 In any case, we recommend that you know your rights, and then use your own judgement regarding whether or not to defend those rights in a given situation.

+Research current restrictions on what you can put in your checked and carry-on baggage.
 The Canadian Air Transport Security Authority (CATSA) offers the following guidelines:

 - Liquids include items such as coffee, bottled water and shampoos.
 Gels are comprised of food items like jam, pudding and yogurt, and personal-care products like lipstick or hair styling gel.